dasarpai/old.dasarpai.github.io/_dsblog/2024-06-28-Decoding-pip-install-operations.md

 Build dependencies are only required when the package is not available as a pre-built wheel and must be built from source.

-## why developer choose to keep package as source without build?
+## Why some developers choose to keep package as source without build?
 Developers might choose to distribute a package as a source distribution rather than a pre-built binary (wheel) for several reasons:

 ### 1. Platform Independence